Texts such as Hebrews 11 nudge us towards becoming more biblical in how we view faith. That we need the nudge is surprising.

 To such an enthusiastic response, the man said, “May I have a volunteer.”
 The crowd fell silent.
 No one was willing to trust in him.
 While they fully believed he could do it, none would put their faith in him.
 To have faith in the tightrope walker required climbing into his wheel barrow.

-We should not be surprised then that Hebrews 11, along with a host of other biblical texts challenge the simplistic identification of faith with genuine but mere belief.
+We should not be surprised then that Hebrews 11, along with a host of other biblical texts challenge the simplistic identification of always identifying faith with genuine but mere belief.
 In this faith hall of fame, many heroes obtained faith because they engaged in an appropriate and necessary action.

 “By faith Abel offered …